|Cadillac 4-Note Horns

 The horns I found have two-wire

 connectors (power and ground).
 These are

-models horns.
+model 4-note horns.
 When shopping for horns, be aware

 that there are some

-the one-wire horns
+the ONE-wire horns

-the ground is completed through the mounting
+the ground circuit is completed through the mounting

 bracket.
 I don't think this makes any difference

 in how they sound.
 Just be aware of it in case you have